 Poison Ivy or poison oak was not part of our climbing but it was possibly part of our hike up to the climbing spots.
 I might have brushed against it somehow when I didn’t pay attention.
 Now I have rash randomly on my arms and legs.
 YIKES!!!
 It drove me wildly itchy.
 That was one least favorite thing I enjoyed about being in the woods or camping for rock climbing.

 I did a quick research on how to prevent remedies from poison ivy or poison oak.
-I am hoping to share this with you so that you can avoid future rashes when come in contact with poisonous plants during your hikes or climbs.
+I am hoping to share this with you so that you can avoid future rashes when coming in contact with poisonous plants during your hikes or climbs.
 Here is one link: MedicalNewsToday.com.
 You can also do your own research and find your own solution.

 Here is also a great YouTube.com video on how to prevent getting poison ivy: